namantam1/x86-assembly/README.md

 Programming relies heavily on condition statements, such as the if, if-else, and else statements.
 To do this in assembly, use the **jump** instruction to jump to another section of the program.
 With the use of **jump**, you can make several branches that help in managing the program's workflow.

-We must first compare some values using the 'cmpl' instruction, which saves the outcome in a specially designated register called the '%eflags' register, before we may conditionally jump.
+We must first compare some values using the `cmpl` instruction, which saves the outcome in a specially designated register called the `%eflags` register, before we may conditionally jump.
 Below is the list of instructions to jump based on the result of compare.

 * `je`: Jump if values were equal.
 * `jg`: Jump if the second value is greater than the first.